leonardehrenfried/blog/_posts/2009-08-10-in-praise-of-netbeans-and-how-i-learned-to-hate-eclipse.md

 ### The conversion

 One day I was frustrated enough by how rubbish Eclipse was, that I was ready to switch IDE mid-project.
 I kept saying to myself that I would give Netbeans a spin at the next project but my patience with Eclipse was wearing thin.
 I have not looked back.
 The main issue I was worried about was the project conversion process and I have to tell you it was the most seamless thing I have ever experienced.
 Absolutely *no errors or incompatibilities* turned up.
 I was impressed.
-It also turned out that Netbeans is much better at managing your classpath automatically, so conversion even resolved a few issues.Â The only thing I had to redo was the tomcat configuration but that took about 30 mins.
+It also turned out that Netbeans is much better at managing your classpath automatically, so conversion even resolved a few issues.
+The only thing I had to redo was the tomcat configuration but that took about 30 mins.

 ### I didn't know Java development could be bearable on a Mac